bolt/docs/source/nut.md

   --no-interaction -n Do not ask any interactive question.

 Available commands:
-  browscap             Update our local browscap files. extensions           Lists all installed extensions, and whether they're enabled or disabled. help                 Displays help for a command info                 Display phpinfo(). list                 Lists commands cache cache:clear          Clear the cache config config:get           Get a value from config.yml. config:set           Set a value in config.yml. database database:check       Check the database for missing tables and/or columns. database:update      Repair and/or update the database. extensions extensions:disable   Disables an extension. extensions:enable    Enables an extension. log log:clear            Clear (truncate) the activitylog. log:trim             Trim the activitylog to recent/important items only. tests tests:run            Runs all available tests
+  _completion          BASH completion hook. cron                 Cron virtual daemon extensions           Lists all installed extensions help                 Displays help for a command info                 Display phpinfo(). list                 Lists commands cache cache:clear          Clear the cache config config:get           Get a value from config.yml. config:set           Set a value in config.yml. database database:check       Check the database for missing tables and/or columns. database:export      [EXPERIMENTAL] Export the database records to a YAML or JSON file. database:import      [EXPERIMENTAL] Import database records from a YAML or JSON file database:prefill     Pre-fill the database Lorem Ipsum records database:update      Repair and/or update the database. extensions extensions:disable   Uninstalls an extension. extensions:enable    Installs an extension by name and version. extensions:install   Installs an extension by name and version. extensions:uninstall Uninstalls an extension. log log:clear            Clear (truncate) the system & change logs. log:trim             Trim the system & change logs. role role:add             Add a certain role to a user. role:remove          Remove a certain role from a user. tests tests:run            Runs all available tests user user:add             Add a new user. user:reset-password  Reset a user password.
 ```

 Run any of these commands, to perform their actions, like `php app/nut cache:clear`.